hprutvisagar/hprutvisagar.github.io/projects/photonic-strainsensor.md

   - COMSOL Multiphysics
   - Matlab
   - Opto-Mechanical coupling
-  - simulation and experimental correlations
+  - simulation and experiment correlations
 summary: "Aims to extract the mechanical strain using a photonic crystal "
 ---